-Cortisol, a stress hormone secreted by your adrenals, are designed to be released at only certain times of the day and in times of stress.
-When you experience prolonged, chronic stress your adrenal glands work overtime and excreted excess cortisol.
+Cortisol, a stress hormone secreted by your adrenals, is designed to be released at only certain times of the day and in times of stress.
+When you experience prolonged, chronic stress your adrenal glands work overtime and excrete excess cortisol.

 In a perfect world, you make both cortisol and progesterone in just the right amounts the body needs.
-But in the crazy, stressful world your body pushes hormone production into cortisol overdrive at the expense of progesterone.
+But in the crazy, stressful world we live in, your body pushes hormone production into cortisol overdrive at the expense of progesterone.

 Progesterone is down, cortisol is up and with it are a number of symptoms.
 You’re likely experiencing excess weight in the mid-section, weepiness, breast tenderness, disrupted sleep, anxiety and painful periods.